IS iT organic, when it's labelled organic?

 The export prices, which can be realised in average by the producers, often do not cover the additional costs for the investments in ecological production and social sustainability, because trade and consumers don't want to pay the additional expenses.

-A consistent transition to true, genuine and sustainable organic farming without outside help is hardly affordable for the producers.
+A consistent transition to real, genuine and sustainable social ecological farming without outside help is hardly financially viable for producers.

 Still, consumers live with the imagination that they improve the lives of tea farmers in Asia or Africa when buying organic products labelled with sustainability seals such as Fairtrade, UTZ, Rainforest Alliance, etc.

 Often people imagine organic products to be traded more fair than conventional products.
 One could deduce that consumers understood that organic production can only survive through sustainable production and a fair support by the market as a whole.

 The EU with its organic control system and the private certification bodies bear responsibility towards the consumers.
 The uncertainties in the implementation of the sustainable, eco-social idea are so varied, that this can only be achieved by an intensive collaboration in form of development partnerships between the producers and responsible-minded and supporting trade enterprises.